Deebot vs Roomba Face to Face comparison

 In this segment, we are going to do a head-to-head analysis of some of the top models from these two brands.
 So, without further ado, let’s get straight to business.

-If you are looking for an affordable robot vacuum from any of the two brands, we suggest you go with the Roomba i3 or the Deebot U2 Pro.
+If you are looking for an affordable robot vacuum from any of the two brands, we suggest you go with the Roomba i3 or the Deebot OZMO N7.
 So, which of these two models is the best deal?

 The two vacuums share several features.
 First, they are both suited for small to medium-sized apartments with moderate traffic.
 They clean bare floors and pet hair quite satisfactorily.
 Besides, they are smart robot vacuums that allow for smartphone operation, as well as voice assistant compatibility.

 Now, the best choice in this category solely depends on your cleaning needs.
-If you want a robot vacuum for pet hair, the Deebot U2 Pro will be the best deal as it’s highly specialized for pet hair pickup.
-Moreso, the U2 Pro boasts 2-in-1 cleaning, so you don’t have to buy a separate mop.
-Now, when it comes to the Roomba i3, the main advantage is the fact that it can empty itself automatically, a feature the U2 Pro lacks.
+If you want a robot vacuum for pet hair, the Deebot OZMO N7 will be the best deal as it’s highly specialized for pet hair pickup and has more powerful suction.
+More so, the OZMO N7 boasts 2-in-1 cleaning, so you don’t have to buy a separate mop.
+You also will have more runtime for OZMO N7, than for Roomba i3.
+Now, when it comes to the Roomba i3, the main advantage is the fact that it can empty itself automatically (if you buy the Base separately), a feature the N7 lacks.

-While most of the features are similar, the biggest difference comes in cleaning orientation, navigation, and maintenance.
+While most features are similar, the most significant difference comes in cleaning orientation, navigation, and maintenance.
 Roomba i7 and i7+ come with a VSLAM navigation and work with the iRobot Clean Base automatic emptying.
-On the other hand, the Deebot T5 is a 2-in-1 vacuum cleaner that vacuums and mops simultaneously.
-Deebot also has a longer runtime courtesy of a large 5,200mAh battery compared to Roomba’s 1800mAh battery.
+On the other hand, the Deebot N8 Pro is a 2-in-1 vacuum cleaner that vacuums and mops simultaneously.
+Deebot also has a more extended runtime courtesy of a large 3,200 mAh battery compared to Roomba’s 180 0mAh battery.

 Main Differences Between Brands and models?

-If you have pets, I suggest you get the Roomba.
-The E5 or Deebot U2 Pro.
-The duo models with close price.
-I would recommend the E5, which offers just the same performance as the pricey 960.
-The 5x more air power and HEPA filters will pick up all the pet hairs, dander, and even allergens.
-In case you want a Deebot, the T5 will be a great choice as it is affordable, offers 2-in-1 cleaning and boasts a range of smart features.
+If you have pets and are on a budget, I suggest you get the Roomba i3 EVO or Deebot OZMO N7.
+The duo retail for just about $300.
+If you can step up your budget, I recommend the j7, which offers just the same performance as the pricey s9.
+The 10x more air power and HEPA filters will pick up all the pet hairs, dander, and even allergens.
+In case you want a Deebot, the N8 Pro will be a great choice as it is affordable, offers 2-in-1 cleaning and boasts a range of smart features.

 On the other hand, if you have carpet floors, the Roomba S9 is the ultimate vac for the job, but then it costs very high.
-This makes the Deebot Ozmo T5 a great alternative as it retails for much lesser.
-It has been built to handle different types of fabric.
-So, unlike some Roombas, it won’t disregard some carpet fabrics.
+This makes the Deebot X1 OMNI a great alternative, as it retails for much less.
+In addition, it has been built to handle different fabric types, so unlike the Roombas, it won’t disregard some carpet fabrics.

-For large apartments, the Roomba i6, i3, S9, and i7 will be great deals.
-But they are expensive.
+For large apartments, the Roomba j7, i6, i8, S9, and i7 will be great deals.
 If you can manage the budget without feeling a pinch, this is what you should go for.
-These vacuum cleaners, besides the longer runtimes, have a resume function that sends the vac back to cleaning immediately after recharging.
-The T5, T8, and T8 AIVI are also good alternatives, and cheaper for that matter.
+Besides the longer runtimes, these two vacuum cleaners have a resume function that sends the vac back to cleaning immediately after recharging.
+The T10, N8 Pro, T8, and T8 AIVI are also good alternatives, even with more powerful suction.
 They have a longer runtime and intelligent navigation and floor mapping.
-The T8 and T8 AIVI, in particular, have enhanced mapping and obstacle detection.
+In particular, the T8 and T8 AIVI, have enhanced mapping and obstacle detection.

-If you have a hardwood floor, I strongly recommend any of the Deebot models with a mopping function.
-One of the major problems with hardwood floors is cleaning them.
+If you have a hardwood floor, I strongly recommend any of the Deebot models with a mopping function and the new Romba Combo j7+.
+One of the significant problems with hardwood floors is cleaning them.
 You may vacuum it with the best Roomba, but the grimes and stains will still remain.
-In as much as you can mop this dirt with your rug and water, hardwood floors get damaged by water, so a Deebot with mopping function will clean this floor with a little water and dry it immediately.
+As much as you can mop this dirt with your rug and water, hardwood floors get damaged by water, so all mopping robots will clean this floor with a bit of water and dry it immediately.

 Frequently Asked Questions

-Roomba vs Deebot: which vacuum has longer run time?
+Roomba vs Deebot: which vacuum has a longer run time?

 Why is Roomba more expensive than Deebot?